rgriff23/Evaluating_IE/Manuscript/Synopsis.md

 ## Introduction

 In 2009, Smaers and Vinicius introduced a phylogenetic comparative method called Independent Evolution (IE), which aims to estimate ancestral states and rates of evolution given a phylogenetic tree and trait data at the tips.
 Purportedly, the method can also model the coevolution of pairs of traits more effectively than traditional methods (Smaers and Vinicius, 2009).
-Since its introduction, the method has been employed in numerous studies, mostly on the topic of human and primate evolution (Smaers et al., 2011; Smaers et al., 2012; Smaers et al., 2013; Smaers and Soligo, 2013; Tsegai et al., 2013; Kivell et al., 2013; Goswami et al., 2014).
+Since its introduction, the method has been employed in numerous studies, mostly on the topic of human and primate morphological evolution (Smaers et al., 2011; Smaers et al., 2012; Smaers et al., 2013; Smaers and Soligo, 2013; Tsegai et al., 2013; Kivell et al., 2013; Goswami et al., 2014).

 In 2014, my collaborator (Gabe) and I (Randi) read one of these papers, and we thought the method seemed fishy.
 Indeed, upon closer inspection, we found that IE makes virtually no theoretical sense and performs very poorly when evaluated with simulations.
 Although Smaers and Vinicius (2009) claim that IE produces identical results to a Brownian motion model of evolution when the assumptions of that model are met, by testing the IE method with data simulated under Brownian motion, we found that this is far from true.